 DATES Itineraries of 7 or 10 nights are run from set dates.
 Please see dates at the end of this information sheet.
-Rides will be confirmed at standard rates when there are at least 4 (and maximum 8) participants - although they can be run for 2 or 3 riders at a supplement (see price details below).
-Other rides for groups of 2 to 8 and tailor-made itineraries for families, can be run by arrangement.
+Rides will be confirmed at standard rates when there are at least 4 (and a maximum of 8) participants - although they can be run for 2 or 3 riders at a supplement (see price details below).
+Other rides for groups of 2 to 8 guests and tailor-made itineraries for families, can be run by arrangement.
 Please contact us to discuss dates, your plans and availability.
 HORSES The horses used are mostly the local Criollo breed crossed with Andalucian, Thoroughbred, Peruvian Paso and other warm blood breeds.
 They are between about 14.2hh and 16hh, are generally fairly narrow in build but strong, calm and sure-footed.
 They are very well suited to the terrain and also a responsive, forward going and thoroughly enjoyable ride.
-The horses are all carefully selected by ride organiser, Sally Vergette who is English but has been living in Ecuador for many years.
+The horses are all carefully selected by ride organiser, Sally Vergette who is English but has been living in Ecuador for more than 20 years.
 She takes great pride in them, ensuring they are well schooled and extremely well cared for, and great care is taken to match horse and rider.
 Most of the horses are used to neck reining and respond well to light use of hand and leg.
-TACK Saddles are McClellan style, ex US Cavalry saddles which are half way between an English and western style and are covered with a comfortable sheepskin.
-Ponchos for each rider are supplied (tied to the saddle), there are saddle-bags for small personal belongings and vehicles transport main luggage and equipment.
-RIDING The Haciendas of the Andes includes riding on 7 days with around 4 to 5 hours on the first day and 5 or 7 hours on other days.
-The Andean Adventure includes around 5 to 7 hours in the saddle on 7 days and the Volcano Ride includes 10 days riding with around 5 to 7 hours riding each day although the first 2 or 3 days can be flexible and more relaxed.
-Rides are lead by Sally, who is an excellent horsewoman and an experienced, informative and knowledgeable bi-lingual guide or by another experienced English speaking Ecuadorian guide trained by her.
+TACK Saddles are McClellan style, ex US Cavalry saddles which are halfway between an English and western style and are covered with a comfortable sheepskin.
+Ponchos (tied to the saddle) and saddle bags for small personal belongings are supplied and vehicles transport main luggage and equipment between accommodation.
+RIDING The Haciendas of the Andes ride includes riding on 7 days with around 4 to 5 hours in the saddle on the first day and between 5 and 7 hours on other days.
+The Andean Adventure ride includes around 5 to 7 hours in the saddle on 7 days and the Volcano Ride includes 10 days riding with around 5 to 7 hours in the saddle each day although the first 2 or 3 days can be flexible and more relaxed.
+Rides are either lead by Sally, who is an excellent horsewoman and an experienced, informative and knowledgeable bi-lingual guide or by another experienced English speaking Ecuadorian guide trained by her.
 Occasionally guiding is split, with Sally leading the first 3 or 4 days and one of her other guides taking the second half.
-Rides are also accompanied by at least one local groom / horseman (usually one for every 3 or 4 horses) who is on hand to help with tacking up, untacking and so on.
-Horses are generally prepared by the groom(s) and guide, although on the Andean Adventure participants are asked to help with horses a little more, always under supervision of the guide and grooms.
+Rides are also accompanied by at least one local groom / horseman (usually one for every 3 or 4 horses) who is on hand to help with tacking up, untacking and so on and a vehicle will usually meet the group at lunchtime where access is possible (usually every day on the Haciendas ride); on days where there is no vehicle access, a picnic lunch is carried in saddle bags.
+Horses are generally prepared each day by the groom(s) and guide, although on the Andean Adventure participants are asked to help with horses a little more, always under supervision of the guide and grooms.
 There is normally a change to new horses at least once during each full ride itinerary, so horses are fresh and well rested.
 Rides are normally run for a maximum of 8 riding guests (occasionally more for private groups).